By Choy Chun Wei

 ‘I’m constructing my own organic in the society.’

-The indicated piece illustrates our frustration of the information world, which in fact is not physically existent – the same way as the rectangular forms that can be spotted in most of his collages mimic the multiplying screens of our electronic devices.
+The indicated piece illustrates our frustration with the information world, which in fact is not physically existent – the same way as the rectangular forms that can be spotted in most of his collages mimic the multiplying screens of our electronic devices.

 Tectonic Traces will be showing from 19th October to 30th November at Wei-Ling Contemporary.